Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 Traveled in May 2018

 Visiting Slovenia was never on my radar.
 But it is definitely one of Europe’s hidden gems.
-Ljubljana is the most charming cobblestone town with boutiques filled with cute accessories and decorations that make me scream “just take my money!”.
+Ljubljana is the most charming cobblestone town filled with cute boutiques that make me scream “just take my money!”.
 And Lake Bled – with its cliffside castle, beautiful lake, and idyllic island – is a beautiful pocket of nature that deserves a couple days to fully explore.
-If this has you intrigued, use this Slovenia guide as your introduction to this hidden gem European travel destination!
+If this has you intrigued, use this Slovenia guide as your introduction to this undiscovered gem!

-The only reason we discovered Slovenia was because we were ending our trip to Croatia in Zagreb, and when I was researching Zagreb I read that it was very close to Slovenia.
+The only reason we discovered Slovenia was because we ended our trip to Croatia in Zagreb.
+And when I was researching Zagreb I read that side trips to Slovenia were popular.
 This seemed like a good opportunity to explore another country that I would probably never visit otherwise.
-So we took the chance and added a couple days to the end of our itinerary for Slovenia and I wish we had more time there!
+So we took the chance and added a couple days in Slovenia and I wish we had more time there!
 Make sure to explore this amazing country before the other tourists discover it!

 Slovenia Itinerary